Zorobay/Hegardt/README.md

 ### Define environment variables

-Create a `.env.development` file in the root directory and define the following variables
+Create a `.env` file in the root directory and define the following variables

 ```.env
 VUE_APP_API_URL=<URL to the backend>